Obtain a token

 vapor deploylocally.

-The master seed originates from a trusted workstation and should be stored only in your team’s secure vault (such as 1Password, Bitwarden, or LastPass).
+The deployment seed originates from a trusted workstation and should be stored only in your team’s secure vault (such as 1Password, Bitwarden, or LastPass).

 Vapor injects it securely at build time so Ghostable can derive per-environment keys without exposing any secrets.